simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 })
 ```

 In this code snippet, we establish a system to capture and interpret player inputs.
-Here's how it functions:
+Here's how it works:

-- We initialize an object named `playerInput` to store information about the currently pressed keys.
+- We initialize an object named `playerInput` to store information about the currently pressed key.
 - The `'keydown'` event listener captures key presses, setting the corresponding key as true in the playerInput object.
 - The `'keyup'` event listener updates the playerInput object by removing the key when it is released.